Absentee Voting Information and Deadlines

 The dates here are current as of this update.

-Absentee voting in person for the 2023 General Municipal Election will end Monday, November 6, 2023, at EXACTLY 12:00 PM Eastern Time.
+Absentee voting in person for the 2026 General Election will end Monday, November 2, 2026, at exactly 12:00 PM Eastern Time.
 This time is by state mandate and is strictly enforced.

 Voters will need to show a photo ID that meets ALL of the following criteria: